prominenceai/deepstream-services-library/docs/building-dsl.md

 Once the test executable has been built, it can be run with the command below.

 ```
-./dsl-test-app
+./dsl-test-app.exe
 ```

-After completion, ensure that all tests have passed before building the shared library.
+After completion, ensure that all tests have passed before submitting a pull request.
 ```
 ===============================================================================
 All tests passed (5199 assertions in 670 test cases)